 Our inclusion team make sure children have the highest levels of pastoral care possible.
 This support may include sessions with our nurture team who plan programmes to meet the emotional and social needs of individual children.

 We work in partnership with many agencies and have parent support workers who ensure cluster support is available for families who may need additional support.
 Members of this team are also trained in the EHP process.

 All our staff are trained in Child Protection procedures and we also have five members of staff who are specially designated to ensure the Safeguarding of all children.

 How are the school resources allocated and matched to children SEN?

 The school is funded on a national formula per pupil.
 Blocks of £6000 are added to support SEN depending on the number of children who meet the criteria and are on the school’s inclusion register.
-The school can apply for a ‘top up’, based on strict criteria, if it is felt that a child’s needs are above that which can be provided through the £6,000 block.
+The school can apply for ‘top up’ Funding For Inclusion, based on strict criteria, if it is felt that a child’s needs are above that which can be provided through the £6,000 block.
 The school uses the funds to put appropriate support in place to meet the specific needs of a child.
 These include adaptations to the building, curriculum and extra staffing, as necessary.

 How is the decision made about what type and how much support my child will receive?

 Initially, each class teacher is responsible for providing in-class support for the pupils in their class.
 If further support is required, the teacher will liaise with the SENCo and SLT during Pupil Progress Meetings (where each child’s progress is tracked and monitored).
 The SENCo and/or Pastoral Team will be responsible (under the SLT’s guidance) for seeking external support for children, if required.